Where are the best places for mirrors in your house?

-According to Feng Shui Expert Gayle Smith, placing a mirror can bring in the outside, which is a good thing.
-However, this is NOT recommended if there are any sort of bad “Forms” outside the window because the mirror can bring those negative energies inside..
+According to Feng Shui Expert Gayle Smith, placing a mirror can bring energy from the outside, which is a good thing.
+However, this is NOT recommended if there are any sort of bad “Forms” outside the window because the mirror can bring those negative energies inside.
 These “Forms” can include an electric pole, pipes, electric wires, and others.

 Also, some experts claim that the mirror will attract scandals into your life if it is reflecting any sort of water features from the outside, such as a fountain or lake.